RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 Relying parties may decide of their own volition whether to continue to use certificates signed with the destroyed private key pending reestablishment of CA operation with new certificates.

 ## CA or RA Termination

+Whenever possible, the FPKIPA shall be notified at least two weeks prior to the termination of a CA operating under this policy.
+For emergency termination, CAs shall follow the notification procedures in Section 5.7.

 When a CA operating under this policy terminates operations before all certificates have expired, the CA signing keys shall be surrendered to the FPKIPA.